choipureum/choipureum/README.md

 </div>

 ### About me
-I am not afraid to learn a new programming language, and my hobby is coding.
+I am not afraid to learn a new programming language and skills.
+Also my hobby is coding.
 I am very interested in web development, and graduated from Hanyang University majoring in new industry software.
 A novice developer who wants to break away from student status and start a new challenge in a new place.

 ### Interest
 - Web Development(SpringFramework, React-Node.js.etc)